-Under the doctrine of respondeat superior, an employer can be held liable for the negligent acts of an employee if they occur within the scope of employment.
+Under the doctrine of respondent superior, an employer can be held liable for the negligent acts of an employee if they occur within the scope of employment.
 If a truck driver negligently caused an accident while working for a trucking company, the company may be liable for the damages incurred.
 In addition, if the trucking company is responsible for the maintenance of the truck, they may be liable for any accidents that resulted from problems with the truck itself.

 Because of the inherent danger that large tractor-trailer trucks present, the industry is heavily regulated by both state and federal law.
 Truck drivers are subject to strict rules about length of time spent driving, load weight restrictions, speeding, and driving under the influence of drugs or alcohol.
 Any violation of these regulations may be sufficient to establish liability on the part of the driver or the trucking company.

-Because accidents involving semi-trucks can raise complicated issues of law as well as technical issues unique to the trucking industry, it is important for people injured in trucking accidents to consult with an Indianapolis personal injury attorney who has experience handling these types of cases.
+Because accidents involving semi-trucks can raise complicated issues of law as well as technical issues unique to the trucking industry, it is important for people injured in trucking accidents to consult with an Indianapolis personal injury attorney or South Bend truck accident lawyers who has experience handling these types of cases.
 Because these types of claims are time sensitive, it is important not to delay in filing your claim.
 If you wait too long to file a claim, your suit may be barred by the statute of limitations in Indiana.
 In addition, it is important to undergo a complete medical evaluation after an accident to ensure that your injuries are properly documented by a medical professional.

 Woman suffering physical and emotional abuse at nursing home.